 It's imperative that these wounds be cleaned, disinfected, and appropriately cared for by a qualified veterinarian as soon as possible.

-Removal of a puppy's tail (docking) can be medically necessary, or for cosmetic reasons.
+Removal of a puppy's tail (docking) can be medically necessary.
 The removal of the tail can often solve severe injuries or infections that are ailing the tail.

 - Orthopedic Surgery